vplusplus/ninth-ball/src/NinthBall/Notes.md

 ﻿
 ### Terminologies
-* Moving Block Bootstrap (MBB): The standard method you are using, which allows for overlapping blocks to be sampled with replacement.
+* Moving Block Bootstrap (MBB): Allows for overlapping blocks to be sampled with replacement.
 * Stationary Bootstrap: A variation that uses random block lengths (typically geometrically distributed) to ensure the bootstrapped series is stationary and preserves dependence.
 * Tapered Block Bootstrap: A method that weights the observations at the ends of the blocks differently to reduce edge effects and the impact of extreme values at the junctions of the blocks.